wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

   3. Continue without a layer if needed

 ### ESGMetricEvidence Model Enhancement
-The evidence model has been updated with a layer field:
+The evidence model has been updated with layer and reference path fields:

 ```python
 class ESGMetricEvidence(models.Model):